arm-on/hidden-backdoor-attack/README.md

 - `data/triggers`: A folder containing the triggers
     - Each trigger is a 80x80 RGB image formatted as `png`

+- `data/{exp_ID}/multi_source_filelist.txt`: A file containing relative paths to the source class images.
+    - Each line of the file contains the relative path to an image belonging to a different source class.
+        - For instance, the first line could be `n0123/n0123_3401.JPEG` while the second could be `n0234/n0234/6951.JPEG`.

 - `ImageNet_data_list`: A folder located in the root of the project containing some files showing the path to all images used for `training`, `testing`, and `finetuning`.